haritha-j/ifcopenshell-notebooks/README.md

 Additionally, scripts for exctracting facility structure from NWD files (*total.py*), downsampling element point clouds (*downsample.py*), merging IFC elements (*ifcmerge.py*) and cleaning up IFC files extracted from NWD files (*IFCPARSE.py*) are available in the *utils* folder.

 Source code for processing ifc geometry, graphs, point clouds, industrial facility structure and visualisation are available in the *src* folder.

+This repository is dependent on a custom version of [chamferdist](https://github.com/haritha-j/chamferdist)